VladimirSavin/sesstop/README.md

 # sesstop
+This script provides dynamic report about top-N sql-sessions, in sense of one, setted for the script, database-statistic.
-This script report top N sql-sessions in db with statname.
+This script is intended to be used with oracle-database.
 It's cli-utility, bash script, which works like top-utility, but with data about oracle sql-session;
 ```
 sesstop [options]